janarjo/white-dwarf/README.md

 Currently this is just a hobby project I occasionally work on to learn Typescript and composition based architecture.

-It is setup with webpack and will create a local server where it will deploy the compiled bundle and start watch.
+It is setup with snowpack and will create a local server where it will deploy the compiled bundle and start watch.
-Simply run ```npm start``` and go to http://localhost:8080
+Simply run ```npm start```.